sw37-dev/Direct_Order/README.md

 XIV.
 LOYALTY POINTS AND REWARDS
 You can receive a free "masterpiece" from the list (including the custom vehicles you have added).
 + Each time you spend money (funds are deducted), every $1 equals 1 point.
-+ Call Privilege Credits via your phone to access the rewards menu.
++ Call Maze Bank via your phone to access the rewards menu.

 ------------------------------------------